 So far only the basic plan (core specification) has been adopted, more than 20 necessary detailed features are expected to come later in the year.
 The first chipsets are expected to be available in a year.

 However, all of these new functions are not mandatory for a Bluetooth chip to be recognised as version 5.2, manufacturers are also allowed to install only parts of the standard.
 That means, even if a new notebook has a Bluetooth 5.2 chip installed, it is far from being said that this PC is suitable for use as a public hearing system.
 What functions in real hardware, in firmware (programs on the chip), what is in the driver, in the operating system or buried in the application software is not clearly recognizable.
-BLE audio will also not be available on Android below version 10, so an upgrade to a new device is mandatory for those with older models.
+Bluetooth Low Energy Audio will also not be available on Android below version 10, so an upgrade to a new device is mandatory for those with older models.

 We could not find any information on Apple, although Windows 10 will receive an update at some point.
 Probably the new chips will be at first installed in the expensive smartphones / tablets / PCs and only afterwards with several years delay on the affordable mid-range devices.